LLNL/Abmarl/README.md

 #### Training

-With the configuration scipt complete, we can utilize the command line interface to train our predator.
+With the configuration scipt complete, we can utilize the command line interface to train our agents.
 We simply type

 ```
-admiral train flight_training.py
+admiral train multi_corridor_example.py
 ```
-where `flight_training.py` is the name of our script.
+where `multi_corridor_example.py` is the name of our script.
 This will launch Admiral, which will process the script and launch RLlib according to the specified parameters.
-This particular example should take about 10 minutes to train.
+This particular example should take 1-10 minutes to train, depending on your compute capabilities.
 You can view the performance in real time in tensorboard with
 ```
 tensorboard --logdir ~/admiral_results
 ```

 #### Visualizing
-The birds have made some progress in learning to fly without crashing into each other or the region boundaries.
-We can vizualize the birds' learned behavior with the `visualize` command, which takes as argument the output directory from the training session stored in `~/admiral_results`.
+We can vizualize the agents' learned behavior with the `visualize` command, which takes as argument the output directory from the training session stored in `~/admiral_results`.
 For example, the command

 ```
-admiral visualize ~/admiral_results/Flight-single-agent-2020-08-25_09-30/ -n 5 --record
+admiral visualize ~/admiral_results/MultiCorridor-2020-08-25_09-30/ -n 5 --record
 ```

 will load the training session (notice that the directory name is the experiment name from the configuration script appended with a timestamp) and display an animation of 5 episodes.
 The `--record` flag will save the animations as `.mp4` videos in the training directory.

+Visualizing the trained behavior, we can see that all the agents learn to move to the right, which is the desired behavior.

 #### Analyzing